Bottom-up Policy Optimization: Your Language Model Policy Secretly Contains Internal Policies: Bottom-up Policy Optimization

 \section{Bottom-up Policy Optimization}

-All prior RL methods for LLMs optimize the language model policy in a holistic manner~\citep{ouyang2022training,rafailov2023direct, guo2025deepseek}.
-In Sec.~\ref{sec:internal_in_language}, we decompose the final output $\mathbf{H}^L$ into an intermediate representation $\mathbf{H}^l$ and the subsequent residual contribution $\mathbf{S}^{l+1}$.
+All prior RL methods for LLMs optimize $\pi_\theta$ in a holistic manner~\citep{ouyang2022training,rafailov2023direct, guo2025deepseek}.
+In Section~\ref{sec:internal_in_language}, we decompose the final output $\mathbf{H}^L$ into an intermediate representation $\mathbf{H}^l$ and the subsequent residual contribution $\mathbf{S}^{l+1}$.
 This decomposition suggests that aligning the internal policy $\pi_{\text{Layer}}^{l}$ associated with $\mathbf{H}^l$ may facilitate alignment of the overall policy $\pi_\theta$.
-We empirically support this intuition in Sec.~\ref{sec:internal_policy_optim}, where we optimize the internal policy alone and observe pronounced feature refinement in lower layers.
-These findings further motivate a bottom-up alignment strategy: by aligning finer-grained internal policies first, we explore whether the overall policy can be guided to reason more effectively.
+We empirically support this intuition in Section ~\ref{sec:internal_policy_optim}, where we optimize the internal policy alone and observe pronounced feature refinement in lower layers.
+These findings further motivate a bottom-up alignment strategy: by aligning internal policies first, we explore whether the overall policy can be guided to reason more effectively.

-To this end, we propose \textbf{\textit{Bottom-up Policy Optimization (BuPO)}}, which sequentially optimizes the internal layer policies $\pi_\text{Layer}^l$ followed by the language model policy $\pi_\theta$.
-The overall training objective is:
+To this end, we propose \textbf{\textit{Bottom-up Policy Optimization (BuPO)}}, which sequentially optimizes the internal layer policies $\pi_\text{Layer}^l$ followed by the language model policy $\pi_\theta$:

-where $s_\text{cur}$ denotes the current training step, and $s_\text{inter}$ specifies the number of training steps of the internal layer policy.
-We present the detailed training algorithm in Appendix~\ref{app:bupo_imple}.
+where $s_\text{cur}$ denotes the current training step, $s_\text{inter}$ the training steps of the internal layer policy.

-\textbf{Training setup.} Specifically, we focus on the \texttt{Qwen3} series, which maintain a stable Exploration-Integration-Convergence pattern, using \texttt{Qwen3-4B} and \texttt{Qwen3-8B}.
-For comparison, we select \texttt{Llama-OctoThinker-3B-Base} and \texttt{Llama-OctoThinker-8B-Base} from the \texttt{Llama} series, as these models demonstrate improved RL training performance after additional mid-training based on \texttt{Llama-3.2-Base}~\citep{wang2025octothinker}.
-The maximum context length for \texttt{Llama} is set to 4096 tokens.
-We select the last FFN layer that exhibits a positive exploration signal (i.e., $\Delta H^l_\text{FFN} >0$) as $\pi_\text{Layer}^l$.
-Other RL training settings follow Sec.~\ref{sec:internal_policy_optim} and summarized in Table~\ref{tab:rl_parameters}.